 You can find more information about the study programme by clicking on it.

-*Note: Graphic Design MA accepts applications only for fall term.
+*Note: Graphic Design MA and Circular Design Ma accept applications only for fall term.

 *Note: Animation department accepts applications only on MA level and only for fall term or for the full academic year.